 Be transported to the wild landscapes and enchanting villages of rural Norway

-Harald Sohlberg, one of Norway's greatest painters, created works that evoke the wilderness of the Nordic landscape, the softness of its flower fields and the harsh beauty of its winters.
-This spring, the first major UK exhibition of Sohlberg's works comes to Dulwich Picture Gallery, celebrating 150 years since the artist's birth.
-With close to 100 works, we showcase the breadth and ambiguity of his paintings, and their enduring relevance in today's world.
+Harald Sohlberg, one of Norway's greatest painters, created works that evoke the wild nature of the Nordic landscape, from the softness of its flower fields to the harsh beauty of its winters.
+This first major UK exhibition of Sohlberg's works celebrates 150 years since the artist's birth, with a unique opportunity to see these magnificent paintings in the UK.
+With close to 100 works, we showcase the breadth and ambiguity of his work, and its enduring relevance in today's world.